rajkbess/hackathon/README.md

 ## Description

-This project allows you to easily spin up a network of client, dealer and central counterparty nodes that can trade together using CDM events.
-This business network is governed by a Business Network Operator.

-Out of the box, each node is running Corda 4 and has the following installed:
+This is a template project for working with the CDM in Corda.
+This template allows you to easily create a business network of Corda nodes governed by a Business Network Operator.
+Each node is assigned the role of client, dealer or central counterparty.
+Each node will have the following installed:

+* Corda 4
-* The Corda CDM libraries
+* The Corda CDM libraries that allow you to interact with the CDM from Corda
-* A `PersistCDMEventOnLedgerFlow` to persist CDM events to the ledger
+* A `PersistCDMEventOnLedgerFlow` showing you how to use the Corda CDM libraries to persist CDM events to the ledger
-* A web API for interacting with the ledger (see `Interacting with the nodes`, below)
+* A web API for interacting with the nodes to allow them to perform CDM operations

+You are expected to extend this template as part of the Barclays DerivHack hackathon.
+You should extend this template by adding code in the following packages:

+* `cordapp-contracts-states/src/main/java/net/corda/yourcode`, for new states/contracts written in Java
+* `cordapp-contracts-states/src/main/kotlin/net/corda/yourcode`, for new states/contracts written in Kotlin
+* `cordapp/src/main/java/net/corda/yourcode`, for other new classes written in Java
+* `cordapp/src/main/kotlin/net/corda/yourcode`, for other new classes written in Kotlin

 ## Running the network

 There are three ways of setting up the network:

-* Locally, using the Node Driver
-* Locally, using `deployNodes` + `runNodes`
+* Run all nodes and their webservers in one JVM from IntelliJ
+* Run all nodes in their separate JVMs
 * In the cloud

 It is recommended to use the first option because it is the fastest, the least resource-intensive, it allows you to